stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 +++

-Notes on setting up [Python](https://www.python.org/) on Microsoft Windows.
+How to set up [Python](https://www.python.org/) on Microsoft Windows.

 <!--more-->